schibsted/account-sdk-ios/README.md

 1. 🇸🇪 Swedish
 1. 🇫🇮 Finnish

+#### Touch ID

+Starting from version [2.1.0](https://github.com/schibsted/account-sdk-ios/releases/tag/2.1.0) of the SDK, and after a first successful password authentication, users can enroll their Touch ID to later use it in a place of entering their password.
+It is also *strongly* recommended that users should be able to disable/enable authentication using Touch ID at any time, for which you need to add a UI component (typically a `UISwitch`) to your app settings which calls `IdentityUIConfiguration.useBiometrics`.

 ### **Headless login with IdentityManager**

 Note: It is recommended to use the UI approach.